 - 1. Letters of Support

 - 2. Additional Cost Information

 - 3. Funding Agreement Certification

 - 4. Technical Data Rights (Assertions)

 - 5. Lifecycle Certification

 - 6. Allocation of Rights

-- 7. Verification of Eligibility of Small Business Joint Ventures (Attachment 3)
+- 7. Verification of Eligibility of Small Business Joint Ventures (Attachment 2)

+- 8. DD Form 2345, if applicable (see section 4.5)

-- 8. Other
+- 9. Other

-- g.
+g.
 Contractor Certification Regarding Provision of Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment

-The DoD must comply with Section 889(a)(1)(B) of the National Defense Authorization Act (NDAA) for Fiscal Year 2019, and is working to reduce or eliminate contracts with entities that use any equipment, system, or service that uses covered telecommunications equipment or services (as defined in BAA Attachment 1) as a substantial or essential component of any system, or as critical technology as part of any system.
+The DoD must comply with Section 889(a)(1)(B) of the National Defense Authorization Act (NDAA) for Fiscal Year 2019 and is working to reduce or eliminate contracts with entities that use any equipment, system, or service that uses covered telecommunications equipment or services (as defined in BAA Attachment 1) as a substantial or essential component of any system, or as critical technology as part of any system.

-All proposals must include certifications in Defense Federal Acquisition Regulation Supplement (DFARS) provisions 252.204-7016, 252.204-7017, and clause 252.204-7018, executed by the proposing small business concern's authorized company representative.
+All proposals must include certifications in Defense Federal Acquisition Regulation Supplement (DFARS) provisions 252.204-7016, 252.204-7017, and clause 252.204-7018, executed by the proposing small business concern's authorized proposing small business concern representative.
 The DFARS provisions and clause may be found in BAA Attachment 1.
-These certifications must be signed by the authorized company representative and uploaded as a separate PDF file in the supporting documents sections of Volume 5 for all proposal submissions.
+These certifications must be signed by the authorized proposing small business concern representative and uploaded as a separate PDF file in the supporting documents sections of Volume 5 for all proposal submissions.